Variations in traffic light operation: Arlington phasing

 Arlington County, Virginia used the classic five-light "doghouse" (1971) with steady green and yellow arrows on the left, and green and yellow balls on the right, topped by a red ball.
-The light sequence started with a green arrow, proceeding to a left arrow, then a green ball, yellow ball, and finishing with a red ball.
+The light sequence started with a green arrow, proceeding to a yellow arrow, then a green ball, yellow ball, and finishing with a red ball.
 The signal was accompanied by a sign stating that left turns (against oncoming traffic) were required to yield on a green ball.
 These were later replaced by four-light signals that included a flashing yellow arrow.